Minimax Optimal Quantization of Linear Models: Information-Theoretic Limits and Efficient Algorithms: Non-asymptotic lower bound for finite dimension d

-Note that \eqref{eq:lower_bound_worst_case_error_finite_d_2} holds true for any $\delta \in (0,1)$.
+Note that inequality \eqref{eq:lower_bound_worst_case_error_finite_d_2} holds true for any $\delta \in (0,1)$.
 The particular choice of $\delta \in (0,1)$ can be optimized to maximize the right hand side expression so as to ensure that the lower bound is tight.
 It is worthwhile to note that since the last two terms are exponentially decaying in $d$ while the first two terms are independent of $d$, for large enough (but finite) $d$, the lower bound is non-negative.
+Moreover, for the optimal choice of $\delta$, it is difficult to obtain a neat closed form expression for the R.H.S. of eq. \eqref{eq:lower_bound_worst_case_error_finite_d_2}.